- What entities can create a Tax Incremental District (TID)?

-The local legislative body must adopt the creation resolution by September 30 and email the required documents to email@example.com by October 31 of the creation year.
-DOR emails a base value certification letter before March of the following year.
+The local legislative body must adopt the creation resolution by September 30 and email the required documents to firstname.lastname@example.org by October 31 of the creation year.
+DOR emails a base value certification letter by March of the following year.
 The municipality receives its first tax increment dollars the year after the certification.

 See TID Creation Timeframes.